Salafi-blog-project/Salafi_blog/src/contents/refuting-the-false-principle-it-is-not-binding-upon-me.md

 title: 'REFUTING THE FALSE PRINCIPLE: "IT IS NOT BINDING UPON ME'
 author: Lukman
 date: Octomber 11 2022
+category: Manhaj
 image: /images/room_card.svg
 ---

 **REFUTING THE FALSE PRINCIPLE: "IT IS NOT BINDING UPON ME**

-*Al-Allãmah Al-Imãm Rabī'Bn Hãdī Al-Madkhalī (may Allãh preserve him) said:*
+_Al-Allãmah Al-Imãm Rabī'Bn Hãdī Al-Madkhalī (may Allãh preserve him) said:_

 If two scholars from the scholars of Al-jarh wat-Ta'dīl (criticsm and praise) or other than them differ in a religious affair, then the ruling regarding the affair is for Allãh, not desire and its people who do take the word of the mistaken one and reject the word of the correct one; that which is obligatory in that which the scholars differ over in the affair of the religion is returning it to Allāh and The Messenger (صلى الله عليه وسلم).
 Allãh The Exalted said: